sotirosn/routines/README.md

 A simple yet powerful 'start' function for initiating coroutines written using the es6 yield keyword.

-This meant to work in javascript 1.7 or node > v0.11.
+This is meant to work in javascript 1.7 or node > v0.11.

 The psuedo-recursive magic start function
 ========================================